How To Weather Investment Storms: 8 Quick, Easy Tips

 However, there is a sense in which, at the end of the day, you as an investor simply need to embrace the risky nature of money, and investing.

 There will always be risk and uncertainty.
 The more you can live with that, the happier you’ll be – and quite likely, the better your returns will be.

 This isn’t of course a license to make reckless, ill-conceived decisions about your money and investments.
 You should always weigh potential risks against rewards.

 We’re just saying, if you live in constant fear of financial uncertainty and failure, then you are shooting yourself – and your financial goals – in the foot.

 #8 Dips Are Not Losses – Yet

-As financial advisers in Leicestershire, we often remind clients that dips do not mean losses – unless you sell investments at the incorrect moment.
+As financial advisers we often remind clients that dips do not mean losses – unless you sell investments at the incorrect moment.

 In other words, a dip might feel like you have lost something.
 But until you actually relinquish the investment – selling your shares, for instance, at a low point – you haven’t lost anything.